Henry-Do-Su/frappe_deployer/documentation/development.md

 **Note:** The next step will install Frappe v15, Python Version 3.11.6, Node v18.18.2 and the apps listed in apps.json.

 You can run `python -V` to check the python version and `node -v` to check the node version, use these in your ./installer flags.

-6. Run `./installer.py -t version-15 -p 3.11.6 -n v18.18.2 -j apps.json -v`
+6. Run `./installer.py` or `./installer.py -t version-15 -p 3.11.6 -n v18.18.2 -j apps.json -v`

 **Note** If you want to change any default parameters for the installation, edit the installer.py file and change the default parser values.

 7. Once the installation is complete, you can run `bench start` to start the development server.
-You can access the site at `development.localhost:8000`
+You can access the site at `localhost:8000`

 ### Jet Brains Setup